King Charles' birthday plans revealed as he steps out in South Wales

 The king took the time to greet those gathered to see him (Credit: Victoria Jones/Shutterstock

-Gun salutes have been fired at Green Park in London by The King’s Troop Royal Horse Artillery and at the Tower of London by the Honourable Artillery Company to mark the occasion.
+Elsewhere on the king’s birthday, gun salutes were fired at Green Park in London by The King’s Troop Royal Horse Artillery and at the Tower of London by the Honourable Artillery Company to mark the occasion.

 The King's Troop Royal Horse Artillery pictured preparing to fire a 41 Gun Royal Salute in Green Park

-The bells of Westminster Abbey have also been rung (at 1pm) to celebrate the king’s birthday.
+The bells of Westminster Abbey also rung (at 1pm) to celebrate the king’s birthday.

-A new picture of the king was released earlier today to celebrate his 77th birthday.
+A new picture of the king was released on Friday morning to celebrate his 77th birthday.

 This isn’t the first time Charles has welcomed the public to his birthday celebrations on the actual day.